 M. W. Allen (UCD) died in 1974, and in the same year, B. Lear was transferred to the Department of Plant Pathology.
 By July 1, 1976, the Department of Nematology, UCD, was reorganized by administrative action into a research unit (the Division of Nematology) with a chairman, but the teaching component was transferred to the Department of Entomology.
 In 1976, H. K. Kaya was appointed as an Assistant Professor at the UCD with a joint appointment in Entomology and Nematology.

 Present & Future: 1985 to 2000

 In 1984 Howard Ferris moved from UCR to assume the Chairmanship of the reinstated Department of Nematology at UCD.
 The UCD Department of Nematology has had the unique opportunity to completely restructure itself since 1985.
 Since that time, the nematology faculty at Davis has changed considerably; with the cumulative retirements of Hart, Lear, Lownsbery, Raski, Viglierchio, and Maggenti, and the additions of faculty members Jaffee, Westerdahl, Williamson, Caswell-Chen, and Nadler.
 The current faculty study nematodes in most habitats (except marine), and across a range of levels of biological organization, from the molecular to the community.
-Dr. H. Kaya is the current Chair of the Department.
+Dr. S. Nadler is the current Chair of the Department.

 The mission of the Department of Nematology at U.C.
 Davis is to be a center of excellence in all aspects of nematology by conducting research, educating and extending knowledge, and applying knowledge to solve problems.